platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/intro.md

 -   [Platform Concepts (Lecture #4)](https://docs.google.com/presentation/d/1fepud2V36GcsUNrUA1Aaz23q0CRFqvSs_a0yr5ehUTc/present#slide=id.g7ea4a9dfdf_0_1813):
     7 minutes

-It is important to understand the reasons driving adoption of cloud native principles and practices, along with key concepts.
+It is important to understand the reasons driving adoption of Cloud Native principles and practices, along with key concepts.